Pertek

+The neighborhoods of the town are Camiikebir, Derebaşı, İstiklal, Kaledibi, Soğukpınar.

 History

 The area of Pertek was ruled by different empires in its history.
 In the medieval period such as the Armenians and Byzantines before being taken over by different Islamic dynasties after the 11th century.
 Later it became part of the Ilkhanids and others and finally became part of the Ottoman Empire in the early 16th century.

 During the Ottoman period Pertek was a hereditary Kurdish sanjak.
 The old town of Pertek (Eski Pertek) was located near the citadel but was abandoned in 1838 and moved to its current location.
 Armenian sources state that about 180 Armenians still lived in the old town (Eski Pertek) up until the early 1900s despite the rising water levels of the Euphrates river.
-After 1889, it was fully incorporated into the Mamuretul-aziz Vilayet as a nahiye district of the Charsanjak kaza within the sanjak of Dersim.
+After 1889, it was fully incorporated into the Mamuret-ul-Aziz Vilayet as a nahiye district of the Charsanjak kaza within the sanjak of Dersim.

 According to the 1881 Ottoman census, there were 6 neighborhoods of Pertag town - 1154 total males (966 Muslim, 188 Armenian Apostolic) in 520 households.
 The general district had 23 villages of Pertag district - 127 total males (943 Muslim, 184 Armenian Apostolic) in 552 households.
 Females were often undercounted or entirely disregarded from census counts.

 As a result of the construction of the Keban Dam, the Pertek district experienced the submerging of a number of its district's villages.
 Some of the settlements submerged were Eski Pertek, Borkin, Korluca (Til), Balan, Deşt, Zahuran, Beroç, Karameşe (Tezikan) [partially submerged], Tuzbaşı (Nisirto) [abandoned].